Welcome to the 2023 Child Abuse Prevention Month Challenge!

-In the first few months of 2020, life has brought us so much uncertainty.
+During the few years, life has brought us so much uncertainty.
 For kids in foster care, uncertainty and instability can be a constant in their young lives.
-There are nearly 220+ children in Douglas County, GA who face this reality daily.
+There are 150+ children in Douglas County, GA who face this reality daily.
 Through no fault of their own, they are in the foster care system because of abuse or neglect.
 On top of these challenging times, children in foster care must attend court hearings, adjust to new foster homes and transition to new schools.
 These are heavy burdens for a child to carry alone.

 A Court Appointed Special Advocate (CASA) volunteer will be a caring, consistent adult for a child who’s experiencing the loneliness and instability of foster care.
 With a dedicated volunteer, these children will have an adult by their side to speak up for their best interests in the courtroom and community, and to help them find the road home, wherever it lies.
 By holding the overburdened foster care and court systems accountable, CASA volunteers make sure that every child has the opportunity to heal and thrive.